bulwark-crypto/Bulwark-KB/docs/FAQs/Staking-FAQ.md

 ##### Q: Does my wallet need to be opened in order to receive staking rewards?

 A: Yes, your wallet needs to be opened and unlocked for staking.
+We recommend checking the "unlock for staking and anonymization only" box, so that your wallet will be able to stake, but transactions cannot be initiated.
+This lowers the chances of an attacker being able to empty your staking wallet if they gain access to it while its staking.

 ##### Q: Does my computer need to be on in order to stake?